formthefog/formation/roadmap.md

 - [ ] Create testing framework for scaling operations
 - [ ] Build rollback mechanisms for failed scaling operations

-### 8. MCP Server for Workload Lifecycle Management
+### 8. Native P2P AI Inference Engine

-Implement management control plane to enable agents and AI to manage workload lifecycles.
+Build a distributed AI inference engine with OpenAI/Anthropic compatible APIs for efficient model serving.

 **User Stories:**
-- As an AI agent, I want to deploy and manage workloads autonomously
+- As a developer, I want to use industry-standard APIs for AI inference
-- As a developer, I want to automate scaling based on application metrics
+- As a user, I want distributed inference to handle large models efficiently
-- As an operator, I want centralized management of distributed workloads
+- As a user, I want to share compute resources for inference tasks
-- As a user, I want intelligent resource optimization for my workloads
+- As a model provider, I want to deploy my models to the distributed network

 **Implementation Tasks:**
-- [ ] Design MCP server architecture and API
+- [ ] Design model weight sharding protocol
-- [ ] Implement agent authentication and authorization
+- [ ] Create compatible API layer (OpenAI/Anthropic)
-- [ ] Create workload lifecycle management commands
+- [ ] Implement model serving infrastructure
-- [ ] Build event system for workload state changes
+- [ ] Build request routing and load balancing system
-- [ ] Implement intelligent scheduling algorithms
+- [ ] Create model registry and discovery mechanism
-- [ ] Create resource optimization recommendations
+- [ ] Implement efficient local caching of model weights
-- [ ] Design and implement agent policy framework
+- [ ] Design inference cluster management
-- [ ] Build logging and monitoring for agent actions
+- [ ] Build failover and reliability mechanisms
-- [ ] Implement AI decision making capabilities
+- [ ] Develop model quantization and optimization tools
-- [ ] Create audit trail for all agent operations
+- [ ] Create accounting system for inference compute usage
-- [ ] Develop safety mechanisms and limits for automated management
+- [ ] Implement security and access control for models

 ## NICE TO HAVE